max-mapper/get-dat/04-storing-blobs.md

 We have conveniently provided a cat photo for you to use in this tutorial.
 It is called `cat.png` and should be in the `get-dat` directory.

+Running `ls` should list `cat.png`.
+If you don't see `cat.png` then make sure you have navigated into the `get-dat` directory in your terminal.

 Dat will store the actual contents of blobs in it's blob store, but it will track metadata about the blob (e.g. filename, size, etc) by storing the metadata in a row in the tabular store.

 For this reason, to write a blob into dat you have to 'attach' it to a row.
 If the row you specify doesn't exist it will be created.
 Updating rows follows the same semantics as doing a `put`, e.g. you must supply the latest version for the update to work.